Fresno Yosemite International Airport: Conversion to civil use

 Pacific Air Lines was first to schedule jets to Fresno, with Boeing 727-100s in 1966.
 United was the dominant carrier at the airport throughout the mid-1970s.
-At the airlines peak, United operated daily DC-8s jet service to Denver, San Francisco and Los Angeles.
+At the airlines' peak, United operated daily DC-8s jet service to Denver, San Francisco and Los Angeles.
 Hughes Airwest and PSA jets also served the airport at this time.

 The first significant expansion to the passenger terminal came in 1978 when a concourse was built straight out from the central lobby.
 This building, unlike the original remote concourse, was enclosed and climate-controlled.

 The airport saw significant down-gauging of flights following airline deregulation in 1978.
 By 1983, the airport mainly saw turboprop service from smaller carriers and United Airlines ended intrastate flights from Fresno.
-Delta Air Lines operated mainline jets to Los Angeles, Salt Lake City and Reno in the mid 1990s, but by 1999, the only mainline jet flights remaining at Fresno was the American Airlines service to Dallas/Fort Worth.
+Delta Air Lines operated mainline jets to Los Angeles, Salt Lake City and Reno in the mid-1990s, but by 1999, the only mainline jet flights remaining at Fresno was the American Airlines service to Dallas/Fort Worth.

 In 1996, the airport's name was changed from Fresno Air Terminal to Fresno Yosemite International Airport to attract out-of-state and international visitors to Yosemite National Park to the airport.
 Despite the new name, scheduled international commercial flights would not begin operating in Fresno for nearly a decade.
 At the time, airport managers petitioned the FAA for a new identifier code to replace FAT, which they said carries a negative connotation and no longer matched the initials of the airport.
 The request was denied, with the FAA reaffirming its long-standing policy to only issue a new identifier code when an airport is physically relocated.
 In recent years, airport managers have embraced the FAT identifier code, naming a major expansion project “FATforward.”

 Fresno has been the headquarters for a few airlines throughout its history.
 In the mid-1980s, Far West Airlines was founded in Fresno and used the airport as a small intrastate hub serving Burbank, Los Angeles, Modesto, Oakland, Orange County, Sacramento, and San Jose.
 Air 21 was founded in Fresno in January 1994 and operated service between several western cities before ceasing operations in January 1997.
-Allegiant Air was founded in Fresno in January 1997, and its headquarters were located in the city until it declared bankruptcy in 2000, and the new CEO moved its headquarters to a suburb of Las Vegas.
+Allegiant Air was founded in Fresno in January 1997 with a single DC-9, offering charter flights to Tahoe and other destinations.
+By 1999, it expanded to three planes serving Las Vegas, Burbank, and South Lake Tahoe.
+After declaring bankruptcy in 2000, its headquarters moved to a Las Vegas suburb under new leadership.